 Water is an absolute essential for life.
 Without water, you will die, too little water and you will suffer ill health from dehydration symptoms.
 Too much water and you could cause hyponatremia (Dilution of mineral content in the blood).
-Some people try to be excessive in their water intake and try to drink 4 to 6 litres of water a day – this is dangerous.
+Some people try to be excessive in their water intake and try to drink 6 litres of water a day – this is dangerous.

 Let’s get into the heart of this article though.
 How can we use water to aid in weight loss?
 Now I want to be clear, this is only an aid, and is not a fad that should be promoted as the water weight loss diet.
 This it is not.
 What I am going to suggest to you here, is a health benefit and it will simultaneously help with losing weight.

 This is what you need to do.
 In the morning, as soon as you wake up, have a nice big glass of water (350ml to 500ml).
 Leave the coffee for at least an hour after you’ve woken up.
 This glass of water first thing in the morning has some fantastic benefits.

 - Re-hydrating the body after 7 – 8 hours of sleep

 When you start your day with water it will definitely make you feel better.
 There might not be much scientific evidence for this yet, but the experiential evidence is plentiful.
 For this one, you can test it yourself to see if you get great results or not without taking my or anyone else’s word for it – you can be the scientist.

 The second thing you need to do is five to ten minutes before a meal, have a glass of water.
 This will stop you from over-eating.
 This little trick helps with digestion, it helps with regulating hunger pangs and overindulging.

 Again, I will be clear, there are no scientific papers for this, so you can do the experiment yourself.
 If it works, use it, if it doesn’t you are among the few that it does not affect, and that is fine.